ritchielrez/arkanoid-in-typescript/README.md

-# typescript-html-canvas
+# breakout-game-typescript
 ### A 2D breakout game made using HTML5 canvas and Typescript
 #### WARNING!!
 This game is right now in an expermental phase

 This is an expermental project for me trying to learn how HTML5 canvas and Typescript works.
 I know Typescript is not used for game development, but I just wanted to learn by doing something that I enjoy more than building websites.
-Go to https://ritchielrez.github.io/typescript-html-canvas/ to try this game out.
+Go to https://ritchielrez.github.io/breakout-game-typescript/ to try this game out.

 Here are the instructions for you if you want to build it from source: